xlladdins/xll/docs/Excel4Macros/FILTER.ADVANCED.md

 operation is 1, then list\_ref must be on the active sheet.

 Criteria\_ref    is a reference to a range containing criteria for filtering the list.
-If omitted, uses \"All\" as the criteria.
+If omitted, uses "All" as the criteria.

 Copy\_ref    is a reference on the active sheet where you want the filtered list copied.
 Ignored if operation is 1.